KatyaStetsun/TakuzuKL/README.md

         height="500"
         style="display: block; margin: 0 auto;" />

-Welcome to our second semester R project!
+Welcome to our second-semester R project!
-We are in first year of a **Master**'s degree and we need to create a Takuzu (also known as Binairo) game interface using the [Shiny library](https://github.com/rstudio/shiny) available in **RStudio** IDE.
+We're in first year of a **Master**'s program and we're creating a Takuzu game interface (also known as Binairo) using the [Shiny library](https://github.com/rstudio/shiny) available in the **RStudio** IDE.

 ---